“Whether you live 2 blocks or 200 miles from the ocean, every man should know these basics”

 • Each year three times as much garbage is dumped into the worlds’ oceans as the weight of fish caught.
 Pick up your trash!
 Better yet, don’t bring any, use Tupperware.

-10. The Best Ocean Movies – A spirited debate developed in our camp as we tried to come up with the Top 20 Movies About The Ocean.
-Click to see the results of our discussion.
+A spirited debate developed in our camp as we tried to come up with the Best Movies About The Ocean.
+We scoured all the movies and films that had anything to do with the ocean and provide a very good list.
+Check it out!

 You Might Also Like